gsbcamargo/gsbcamargo/README.md

 #### My personal interests in the tech field are Software Engineering, Programming Languages and their paradigms!
 At the moment I'm diving into Functional Programming with Elixir.

-In my free time I like reading books (not necessarily technical ones).
+In my free time I like reading (not necessarily technical stuff).
 I love medieval fantasy!
 </br></br>

 How to reach me: